alexguerra-dev/bleeter-box/README.md

 ## What is Bleeter Box?

 I am not really sure yet.
 It is a place to learn.
+I am on day Three!
+I am doing ok.
+I still don't know what this project is going to be.

 It is sort of a playground.
 A place to explore a thing.